 BSECC is filing this proposed rule change with respect to amendments of the By-Laws (the "By-Laws") of its parent corporation, Nasdaq, Inc. ("Nasdaq" or the "Company"), to revise the requirements regarding Director classifications.
+This Amendment No. 1 to SR-BSECC-2015-002 amends and replaces the original filing in its entirety.
 The proposed amendments will be implemented on a date designated by the Company following approval by the Commission.
 The text of the proposed rule change is available on BSECC's website at http://nasdaqomxbx.cchwallstreet.com, at the principal office of BSECC, and at the Commission's Public Reference Room.